How to Invoice as a Freelancer: Key Components and Template

 The Issue Date and Due Date

-The date the invoice is issued is when the payment timeline starts, so it is so important to include the issue date on your invoices.
+The date the invoice is issued is when the payment timeline starts, so it is so important to include the invoice date.
 If for some reason you incorrectly numbered your invoices, referring to the issue date can also help distinguish one invoice from another.

 Also, remember to include your due date for payment.
-The number of days payment is due after the issue date.
-This will depend on the terms you have established with your client in your contract or agreement.
+This is the number of days payment is due after the issue date.
+This will depend on the terms you have established with your client in your contract or agreement, but common terms are: due on receipt, net 15, net 30, or net 60.

 Line Item Description and Total Due

-The most important information on the invoice is the breakdown of good and services you provided.
-List each item separately with a description of the work you have done or the good you provided, the quantity of that product that was provided, the rate of that product or service and a clear total amount due.
+The most important information on the invoice is the breakdown of the goods and services provided.
+List each item separately with a description of the services rendered or the goods you provided, the quantity of that product that was provided, the rate of that product or service, and a clear total amount due.

 Payment Methods

 Make it as easy as possible for your clients to pay you.
-Include options for how clients can get payments to you, along with any information associated they will need to complete that payment.
+Include options for how clients can get payments to you, along with any necessary payment terms or related information.

 If you accept checks, make sure to clearly indicate an address they can send that check to.
 Also, include any email associated with your business’s PayPal account or bank information for bank transfers.

-You could also use payment software that allows you to accept other payment methods like credit card but there’s often a fee associated such payments.
+You could also use payment software that allows you to accept other payment methods like credit cards, but there’s often a fee associated with such payments.

 Additional Fine Print

-Include other fees, discounts or fine print points that need clarification at the bottom of your invoice.
-This could be related to fees for late payments or discounts offered for early payment.
+Include other fees, applicable discounts, or fine print points that need clarification at the bottom of your invoice.
+This could be related to fees for late payments or discounts offered for early payments.

 6 Invoicing Tips For Freelancers

 As a freelancer, your independence from the corporate world comes with the added responsibility of handling your own finances to make sure you are getting paid for the work you are doing.
-Sending invoices to your clients is a vital part of your freelance business, so here are some tips for invoicing as a freelancer.
+Sending invoices to your clients is a vital part of your freelance business, so here are some tips for sending a freelancer invoice.

 Review Your Contract